Caution: The below content is general information only and should not be taken as tax or legal advice.

 Can the college give me tax advice?

-It’s important to note the school cannot provide individual income tax advice.
+It is important to note that the college cannot provide individual income tax advice.
 If you have any 1098-T tax-related questions regarding the tax credit, eligibility, reporting your tax credit on your tax return, etc, please contact a tax professional or the IRS.

 What if I have more questions?